 Adeniyi (2011) adopted Multivariate Threshold Autoregressive Model (MTAM) to established the relationship between oil price shock and the movement of macroeconomic variables.
 The study showed that oil price shock did not significantly affect movement of macroeconomic aggregates in Nigeria.
 Olowe (2009) examined the weekly oil price volatility.
 The study adopted EGARCH and covered the period 1997-2009 in which it reported that oil price series showed high persistence of volatility, volatility clustering and asymmetric properties.
 Taiwo, Abayomi and Damilare (2012) investigated the impact of oil price on economic growth in Nigeria.
-Their study used Johasen Cointegration Test and Error Correction Model showing that crude oil price, stock price and exchange rate have significant influence on economic growth in Nigeria where the study covered the period 1970-2010 using the VAR model.
+Their study used Johasen Cointegration Test and Error Correction Model showing that crude oil price, stock price and exchange rate have significant influence on economic growth.
+Oriakhi and Osaze (2013) examined the impact of oil price volatility on economic growth in Nigeria where the study covered the period 1970-2010 using the VAR model.
 The study showed that GDP was indirectly influenced by oil price volatility.